HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/hcl_dx_light/internal_portal_cache/base_portal_cache.md

 The cache values are medium sized.

-The content of the cache can be viewed via `<http://portalserver/wps/mycontenthandler/distmap/ws/com.ibm.wps.spa.parser.skin.SkinParserCache>`.<!--!link correct? does not seem to work?-->
+The content of the cache can be viewed via `<http://portalserver/wps/mycontenthandler/distmap/ws/com.ibm.wps.spa.parser.skin.SkinParserCache>`.

 **com.ibm.wps.spa.parser.skin.ThemeParserCache**